QAston/md-wiki-public/software-eng/tools/nix.md

     * With some standard arg conventions we can create predefined overrides like:
         * `debugVersion (applyPatches [ ./patch1.patch ./patch2.patch ] drv)` which enable debug flags and apply patches
     * Example: <https://nixos.wiki/wiki/Debug_Symbols>
+    * in nix packages lib.makeOverridable defines the methods for overrriding
+    * mkDerivation uses lib.makeOverridable
 * Package setup hooks pattern:
     * Define reusable scripts for use in packages dependant on particular package, to abstract away the repeated work the dependencies would have to do
     * Setup hooks in nixpkgs: <https://nixos.org/nixpkgs/manual/#ssec-setup-hooks>